Select a question below to reveal the answer.

 - If I'm traveling in United Economy on a MileagePlus award ticket, do I need to pay bag service charges?

-- Customers without Premier status who redeem MileagePlus miles for travel in United Economy will be charged checked bag service charges.
+- Customers without Premier status who redeem their MileagePlus miles for travel in United Economy will be charged checked bag service charges.
 Customers redeeming MileagePlus miles for United First®, United Global FirstSM, United Business® or United BusinessFirst® travel will be exempt from the checked bag charges.

 - If I upgrade to a premium cabin, will I be charged checked bag service charges?